 In Uganda, there are two categories of suspects, those arrested to make it to the court of law and those who are arrested and will never be seen before the judge.
 Not everyone that being arrested, tortured, persecuted or disappears is not a gay or lesbian; people who render assistance to the homosexuals also face persecution.

 According to a family member who preferred not to be named for fear of reprisal, Walugembe, 34, has been giving medical assistance to a number of gays and lesbians.
 “It’s true, his source of income has been that little earning from medication he delivers to gays.
-He is been the bridge between the gays and medical professionals who provide medicine to the homos,” said a family member, adding that: “I know he is not a gay, because he has a wife and a child.”
+He has been the bridge between the gays and medical professionals who provide medicine to the homosexuals,” said a family member, adding that: “I know he is not a gay because he has a wife and a child.”

 The family member went on to defend and describe, Walugembe: “He’s been the kind of character who wouldn’t want to see a certain group of people being persecuted.
 That is the reason why sometimes he could go all the way to get them some medication.”

-“Not everyone here like to associate with those people [homosexuals], if you’re not careful, you might be construed as one of them,” Walugembe’s sister-in law said, adding that: “We as a family had advised him not to…, but paid little attention.
-My greatest worry; he’s such person known everywhere and there is no way he can sneaked out of the country, that is the reason we believe he is dead.”
+“Not everyone here likes to associate with those people [homosexuals], if you’re not careful, you might be construed as one of them,” Walugembe’s sister-in-law said, adding that: “We as a family had advised him not to…, but paid little attention.
+My greatest worry; he’s such person known everywhere and there is no way he can sneak out of the country, that is the reason we believe he is dead.”

 Since the brutal murder of a Ugandan gay rights activist, David Kato who was bludgeoned to death on January 26, 2011, life is gradually getting more harder for the gay community in Uganda.
 Many people remain with their mouths tight brimmed in regards to questions relating to homosexuality for fear of being mistaken to be gays.
 Particularly, the re-emerge of the anti-homosexuality bill, gives no room to the gays and lesbians to seek protection from the authority.